kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 }
 ```

-Once `status.initialization.controlPlaneInitialized` the Cluster "core" controller will bubble up this info in Cluster's
+Once `status.initialization.controlPlaneInitialized` is set the Cluster "core" controller will bubble up this info in Cluster's
 `status.initialization.controlPlaneInitialized` field and in the `ControlPlaneInitialized` condition.

 If defined, also ControlPlane's `spec.controlPlaneEndpoint` will be surfaced on Cluster's corresponding fields at the same time.